-Bill Angrick has been the CEO of Liquidity Services, Inc. (NASDAQ:LQDT) since 2000.
-This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Then we'll look at a snap shot of the business growth.
-And finally we will reflect on how common stockholders have fared in the last few years, as a secondary measure of performance.
+Bill Angrick became the CEO of Liquidity Services, Inc. (NASDAQ:LQDT) in 2000.
+First, this article will compare CEO compensation with compensation at similar sized companies.
+Next, we’ll consider growth that the business demonstrates.
+Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
 This method should give us information to assess how appropriately the company pays the CEO.

 How Does Bill Angrick’s Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that Liquidity Services, Inc. has a market cap of US$193m, and is paying total annual CEO compensation of US$1.2m.
-(This figure is for the year to September 2018).
+According to our data, Liquidity Services, Inc. has a market capitalization of US$237m, and pays its CEO total annual compensation worth US$2.1m.
+(This number is for the twelve months until 2017).
 We think total compensation is more important but we note that the CEO salary is lower, at US$380k.
-As part of our analysis we looked at companies in the same jurisdiction, with market capitalizations of US$100m to US$400m.
-The median total CEO compensation was US$1.2m.
+We examined companies with market caps from US$100m to US$400m, and discovered that the median CEO compensation of that group was US$958k.

 Is Liquidity Services, Inc. Growing?

-Liquidity Services, Inc. has increased its earnings per share (EPS) by an average of 45% a year, over the last three years (using a line of best fit).
-Its revenue is down -14% over last year.
+Over the last three years Liquidity Services, Inc. has grown its earnings per share (EPS) by an average of 37% per year.
+In the last year, its revenue is down -17%.

 Has Liquidity Services, Inc. Been A Good Investment?